 What method of payment do you accept?

-All of our towbar fitters carry mobile eftpos machines and payment can be made via cash, card including Visa or MasterCard.
+All of our towbar fitters carry mobile eftpos machines and payment can be made via cash, card including Visa, MasterCard or AMEX.

 What is a Standard Towbar?

 Most cars have standard towbars designed for them.
 They are the style that has a traditional goose neck shaped tongue that comes up from the bottom of the rear bumper bar.
 The tongue of the towbar is held on via 2 bolts and is removable with tools.

 Hitch receiver towbars are characterised by their "Slide-in" ball mount (tongue).
 The ball mount is held into the towbar with a high tensile pin and retaining clip.
 This enables the ball mount to be removed from the Towbar without the need for tools.
 Hitch receiver towbars are also useful to people with small garage spaces, as the ball mount can be removed when not in use and also eliminates the chance of hitting your shin on the tongue of the towbar.